dlhamilton/route-me/README.md

 ![Solve Maze](assets/media/solve_maze_img.png)

 ### Save a maze
-Option 2 of the menu will save the maze to google sheets.
+Option 2 of the menu will save the maze to Google sheets.
 It takes the name of the maze and create a new worksheet with the same name then will pass the array maze data to the sheets.

 ![Save Maze](assets/media/saving_maze_img.png)